-The award-winning film Hidden Figures inspired viewers across the world with the true story of the courageous and talented African American women whose contributions at NASA in the 1960s significantly contributed to getting the first U.S. astronaut into orbit.
+The award-winning film Hidden Figures inspired viewers across the world with the true story of the courageous and talented African-American women whose contributions at NASA in the 1960s significantly contributed to launching the first U.S. astronaut into orbit.
 This momentum sparked an International Visitor Leadership Program (IVLP) in 2017 that brought 48 women leaders who represent “hidden talent” in their home countries to the United States to explore U.S. efforts to prepare women and girls for careers in science, technology, engineering, and math (STEM).

 In October 2018, 49 women leaders from around the world arrived in the United States to begin the second year of the #HiddenNoMore program, including professionals in the arts.
 Between the two years, the almost 100 women traveled to 16 U.S. cities, including Syracuse, Washington D.C., and Boston in the east; Louisville, Tulsa, Lincoln, and Chicago in the heartland, Pensacola, Charleston, Greensboro, Huntsville, Little Rock, and Orlando in the south, and Albuquerque, Seattle, and Los Angeles in the west.

 The women participated in workshops, and met with organizations related to their fields, like the Johns Hopkins Applied Physics and Laboratory, National Geographic, and the Geena Davis Institute, to cultivate relationships with their American counterparts and examine women’s contributions to STEM.
 They explored best practices in the effective recruitment, training, and development of women and other underrepresented groups in STEM and learned how they can institutionalize opportunities for women in their own countries.
 The film’s distributor, Disney Studios, provides significant support to the program, facilitating meetings at both National Geographic and at the studios in Los Angeles.